Executive Summary

 What Should Building Owners and Workers Do Right Now?

-The absence of a federal legacy asbestos rule does not eliminate risk — it only means federal enforcement is limited to specific contexts.
+The absence of a federal legacy building materials rule does not eliminate risk — it only means federal enforcement is limited to specific contexts [9].
 Building owners, contractors, and workers have practical steps available today:

-- Buildings constructed before 1980: Commission an asbestos survey by a licensed asbestos inspector before any renovation, demolition, or remodeling work.
+- Buildings constructed before 1980: Commission an ACM survey by a licensed inspector before any renovation, demolition, or remodeling work.
 Many states require this as a condition of building permits.

-- Workers in renovation or demolition: Demand the employer conduct OSHA-required air monitoring before work begins and provide appropriate PPE if asbestos-containing materials may be present.
+- Workers in renovation or demolition: Demand the employer conduct OSHA-required air monitoring before work begins and provide appropriate PPE if ACM may be present.

-- Schools and school districts: Review AHERA management plans to confirm triennial re-inspections are current and that asbestos management plans are updated and communicated to parents and staff.
+- Schools and school districts: Review AHERA management plans to confirm triennial re-inspections are current and that ACM management plans are updated and communicated to parents and staff.

 - Mesothelioma patients and families: Preserve all evidence of where you or your family member lived and worked — building addresses, employer records, and renovation histories are critical to building a compensation case.

-For patients who have already been diagnosed with mesothelioma and believe building exposure played a role, asbestos trust fund claims and litigation are available regardless of EPA regulatory status.
+For patients who have already been diagnosed with mesothelioma and believe exposure to building materials played a role, asbestos trust fund claims and litigation are available regardless of EPA regulatory status.
 Our free case assessment is the fastest way to understand your specific options.

 References